Ada-Developers-Academy/core-unit-2/api-3-database-models-read/create.md

 #### Working with `request` from Flask

-Our code will begin by importing a module named `request` from `flask`.
+Our code will begin by importing a utility object named `request` from `flask`.

 ```python
 from flask import request